Genre: Business & Money

 Based on the above quote, it is clear that Buffett does not believe in the Efficient Market Theory.
 It has been said that investing is like winning a losing game, where the victor is the one who makes the least amount of unforced errors.
 Take, for example, a tennis match between two beginner level players.

 Considering the difficulty of the game and the deficiency of skill of the players, the goal should not be to make incredible shots but rather to not make unforced mistakes.
-Reverse engineering the equation would suggest the way to win is to not lose.
+Reverse engineering the equation would suggest the way to win is not to lose.
 If the opponents are less skilled and consistently trying to hit winners, one can do quite well by simply keeping the ball in play.

 7. PROFITABILITY AND ACCOUNTING